RenEarl Bowie, Assistant Director

 Dennis’s focus within the division is to create a program and philosophy of the firm but fair application of the rules and regulations that govern the regulated business entities and individuals for which the Regulatory Services Division is responsible while providing personal and financial protection to the citizens that use the services of the regulated businesses.

-Major Jay Alexander oversees the Regulatory Crimes Service (RCS), which is the criminal enforcement component of the Regulatory Services Division (RSD).
-The Regulatory Crimes Service consists of a headquarters section commanded by a captain and four districts commanded by captains who oversee the operations of seven lieutenant areas.
-The lieutenant areas are comprised of highly trained agents specialized in conducting criminal investigations involving regulated businesses and individuals.
+Major Jay Alexander oversees the Regulatory Crimes Service (RCS), which is the investigative component of the Regulatory Services Division (RSD).
+The Regulatory Crimes Service consists of a headquarters section commanded by Captain Aaron Grigsby and four districts: District A – Captain Phillip Fuller (Dallas), District B – Captain Kellye Turner (Houston), District C – Captain Jairo Saenz (San Antonio), and Captain Carl Clayton (El Paso).
+The captains oversee the operations of eight lieutenant areas which are comprised of highly trained agents/investigators specialized in conducting investigations/inspections of regulated businesses and individuals.

 Alexander entered into law enforcement in 1993 and began his career with DPS in 1997.
 He was a trooper in the Texas Highway Patrol and promoted to sergeant and then to lieutenant before transferring to the Office of Inspector General where he rose to captain.